This 1895 Morgan dollar forgery is a simple case of just too much silver and not enough effort on the details.

-The US Mint, even in the late 19th Century, would not have produced a product with details as poor as those seen in the close-up photo above.
+The United States Mint, even in the late 19th century, would not have produced a product with details as poor as those seen in the close-up photo above.
 The surfaces are grainy, especially in the deepest parts of the design.
 Compare those to the smooth surfaces of the genuine 1895 Proof, and you’ll see just how different they are.

 At NGC, we are lucky to have graded genuine 1895 Proof Morgan dollars over 350 times.
 The NGC graders know exactly what a genuine example should look like.

 Genuine 1895 Proof Morgan Dollar

 On the other hand, many collectors have probably not even seen one in person.
 This leaves a lot of room for counterfeiters to enter the marketplace and sell to unsuspecting buyers who think they are getting the deal of a lifetime.